regenwatchdog/regenwatchdog.github.io/_estates/haringey/turneravenue.md

 coordinates:
   - -0.080625,51.584577
 ---
-106 council homes are earmarked for redevelopment on Turner Avenue and Brunel Walk in south Tottenham.
+106 council homes are earmarked for redevelopment on Turner Avenue and Brunel Walk in south Tottenham (Haringey).

 They have been identified for redevelopment in Haringey's [Tottenham Area Action Plan](https://www.haringey.gov.uk/sites/haringeygovuk/files/final_haringey_tottenham_aap_dtp_online.pdf) (site SS3).

 ![](/images/turner3.png)